Toronto | The Best Weekend or 48 Hour Travel Guide to Toronto, Canada

 Toronto – A Destination Guide

-If you are flying into Toronto, you are either flying into Pearson or Billy Bishop Airport.
-I usually fly into Pearson, which is out in the suburbs and not close to Toronto’s downtown core.
+If you are flying into Toronto, you are either flying into Pearson International or Billy Bishop Airport.
+Most people will be flying into Pearson, which is out in the suburbs and not close to Toronto’s downtown core.
 Billy Bishop is on an island right near downtown but that airport services mostly short-haul flights by Air Canada and Porter going to places like NYC, Montreal, Ottawa, Chicago, etc.

 Toronto’s transportation system makes it easy for travellers.
-There isn’t really a need to have a rental car unless you are staying far out in the suburbs.
-I use the subway, buses, and streetcars without any hitches.
-Oh, and if you are at a subway station, many of them have Wi-Fi to connect to!
+There isn’t really a need to have a rental car unless you are staying out in the suburbs.
+Using the subway, buses, and streetcars are really easy.
+If you are at a subway station, many of them have Wi-Fi to connect to!
 Click here for the Toronto Transit Commission.

 A Toronto Subway Station

 Uber does exist in Toronto but from the few personal experiences with the drivers in Toronto, the service needs to get ironed out a bit more.
 Out of the 5 times that I used it, I only had one satisfactory experience with it.
-I use Uber all the time in other cities and have never had a problem.
+It’s been many years since my last trip, so I am sure everything is fine now.

 What To Do